riverqueue/river/docs/development.md

 ## Releasing a new version

+1. First, prepare a PR with a `CHANGELOG.md` update describing the changes, and update the root `go.mod` to point to the `riverpgxv5` version that is about to be released.
+2. Merge the above PR.
-First, merge a `CHANGELOG.md` update describing the changes.
-Next, update the repo locally and push new tags:
+3. Next, fetch the repo locally and push new tags:

 ```shell
 git checkout master && git pull --rebase